The answers to all of the questions we most frequently receive can be found below. Please read carefully before contacting us.

 Q: How much do you pay your authors, and what rights does the Missouri Review buy when accepting a manuscript?

-A: We currently pay $40 per page.
-Like most literary magazines — and indeed many commercial periodicals — TMR buys first serial rights.
-The only future “right” we have on a piece is a request to acknowledge TMR as the original publisher on any republication in book form.
+A: We currently pay $25 per page.
+Like most literary magazines — and indeed many commercial periodicals — TMR buys first serial rights and limited other rights that are stated in our contract.
+Please query the editors if you would like to know more.
+Rights to republish the work in another venue or in book form revert to the author; we ask that you acknowledge TMR as the original publisher on any republication in book form.

 Q: Should I include a SASE (self-addressed, stamped envelope) even if I provide my phone number and/or email address?